open-source-education/junior-automation-tester/436a9024/readme.md

 2. Enter credentials (user: admin | password: javaisthebest)
 3. Go to 'Products'
 4. Select first product and click button delete
-5. Verify that the product was removed
+5. Verify that the product was removed in the list of results